Company Constitution Replacement Book Cover

 A company has the power to issue preference shares under Australian law.
 Your new Constitution ensures that the preference shares are clear.

-You now get away with just on one director for your company.
+You now get away with just one director for your company.
 Most companies only have a single director.

 Asset protection is having no assets in a risky person’s name.
 Instead, assets are in the safe person’s name.
 This is called the ‘man of straw and the woman of substance’.